 A few days ago I had some letting agent shister shamelessly promote his own company under a fake alias on my blog by masquerading as a satisfied customer.
-That kind of embarrassing marketing tactic is unsurprisingly common, especially among estate/letting agents.
+Sadly, that kind of embarrassing marketing tactic is unsurprisingly common, especially among estate/letting agents.

 He left his comments over in my How To Privately Sell Your House On Rightmove blog page- if interested, check out comments 11 – 14.
 Surprisingly, he didn’t respond once I called him out on it.
 Snake.